PaddlePaddle/models/PaddleCV/image_classification/README.md

        --pretrained_model=${path_to_pretrain_model}
 ```

+Note:
-Note: Add and adjust other parameters accroding to specific models and tasks.
+- Add and adjust other parameters accroding to specific models and task.
+- If you are running with Paddle Fluid >= 1.5 and cuDNN >= 7.0.1, it is better to upgrade Nvidia Driver version to 410 or higher, otherwise a compatibility error may be introduced(e.g. loss=nan).

 ### Evaluation